 A fine of up to $10,000 can be imposed for a DWI Felony Repetition charge in Texas.
 This is true for jail sentences and probated sentences.

 While the punishment range for a DWI Felony Repetition is very different from a first-time DWI, the burden of proof and elements other than the prior are the same as that of a first DWI.
 For more information on DWI investigations and prosecutions in Texas, don’t miss this article: DWIs in Texas.

 The criminal court judge may suspend your driver license for up to two years if you receive a jail sentence on a DWI Felony Repetition charge in Texas.

-In some cases, we are able to find a weakness in the State’s case and can obtain a dismissal of charges against you.
+If you or a loved one has been charged with felony DWI, it is imperative to contact a highly skilled DWI lawyer as soon as possible.
+At Varghese Summersett, we have a prestigious roster of attorneys with a proven record of success defending DWI and intoxication crimes.
+In some cases, we can find a weakness in the State’s case and obtain a dismissal of charges.
 In other cases, we might have a legal issue that we can prevail on which could also lead to a dismissal of the charges.
-While these outcomes are rare, it takes an experienced eye to spot these issues and prevail on the issues.
+While these outcomes are rare, it takes an experienced eye to spot these issues and prevail.
 As you’ve no doubt realized reading this article, if the State persists in its desire to convict you of a DWI Felony Repetition, the consequences are much worse than if they prosecute you for a misdemeanor DWI.
 Therefore, we vigorously defend not only the elements of the DWI but also the use of the underlying convictions.

-If you have been arrested for a felony-level driving while intoxicated offense, call a Fort Worth third offense DWI lawyer for help.
+If you have been arrested for a felony-level driving while intoxicated offense, call us today for a free consultation with a Fort Worth third offense DWI lawyer.